-Fluconazole showed no evidence of carcinogenic potential in mice and rats treated orally for 24 months at doses of 2.5, 5 or 10mg/kg/day (approximately 27 times the recommended human dose).
-Male rats treated with 5 and 10mg/kg/day had an increased incidence of hepatocellular adenomas.
+Fluconazole showed no evidence of carcinogenic potential in mice and rats treated orally for 24 months at doses of 2.5, 5 or 10mg/kg/day.
+Male rats treated with 5 and 10mg/ kg/day had an increased incidence of hepatocellular adenomas.